E.E. Cummings: A Poet's Life

 2004-the present, Professor the New School M.F.A. program.

 DEGREES and AWARDS

 Brown University B.A. in American Literature.
 Studies at Harvard College and New York University.
-National Book Critic's Circle Award nominee, Boston Globe's Winship Medal winner, Associated Press award winner, part of a Pulitzer Prize winning team at Newsday, New York Public Library Literary Lion, Guggenheim fellow, a member of the Authors Guild Council and a director of the Board of the Yaddo Corporation.
+National Book Critic's Circle Award nominee, Boston Globe's Winship Medal winner, Associated Press award winner, part of a Pulitzer Prize winning team at Newsday, New York Public Library Literary Lion, Guggenheim fellow, a member of the Authors Guild Council and a member of the Board of the Yaddo Corporation.

 --New York Post